 That's not to say that Fury3 was unique at the time either.
 Just a few months before the game's August release, Terminal Reality gave us their first IP (and company namesake) Terminal Velocity.
 In all intents and purposes, they are identical, with only slight changes in the character models and display.

-In both games you use your radar to fly to your next target which needs to be destroyed.
-There may be a fair few targets on each level, but they vary is size and defenses.
+In both games, you use your radar to fly to your next target which needs to be destroyed.
+There may be a fair few targets on each level, but they vary in size and defences.
 You'll also encounter other flying ships whose attack patterns circle around you like an annoying wasp on a picnic.
-They're not particularly troublesome to begin with, but they can easily overwhelm as they grow in number in the later levels.
+They're not particularly troublesome, to begin with, but they can easily overwhelm as they grow in number in the later levels.

 Some planets may require you to find some tunnels where the game style changes considerably.
 In the smaller tunnels, you can only travel one way down a gauntlet of malfunctioning doors while enemies stand guard.
 Later in the game, as well as the special missions, the tunnels will open up into large rooms where movement is free like the open-world areas.
 These can lead to some impressively tense moments which reminded me of scenes from Star Wars' death star battle.

 As well as being ranked on your target kills, the end of level screen will also detail how many bonuses you've found.
 Each level is fully open world and there is a huge area to explore.
 They all have multiple tunnels which may or may not be necessary to complete the level.
 You'll also be marked down on how many enemies and buildings you've left standing as well as that staple in arcade leader-boards - speed.
 I found finding each of these little extras quite fun to find, but the graphical limitation do mean that you have to rely of your radar for direction rather than visual cues.